gvwilson/sensibleadventures/bookster/bookster.md

 you were going?
 Or was your plan simply to knock us off the mountain one by one?"

 The bosun let fly with a stream of curses.
-"Maggoty goat-fondling lackwit cake-eating…"
+"Maggoty lackwit goat-fondling…"

 Jaromir drew his sword and placed its point against the bosun's throat.
-"We are not animals," he said without preamble as the bosun's words caught in his throat.
+"We are not animals," he said without preamble as the bosun's words ended in an indrawn hiss.
 "None of us–*none* of us–will ever do to you what people like you have done to the Hett for hundreds of years.
 It would be an insult to everything we believe."

 "But you need to understand, right in your gut, that things have changed."
 He clenched a fist in front of his belly for emphasis as he